iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.mdlive.mobile 1 reviews"/>
 </p>

+> The app keeps crashing while I'm trying to answer the Sophie Triage questions.
+So frustrating<br> :date: __2021-01-14 19:07:37__

+> It won't let you create an account.<br> :date: __2021-01-11 05:22:53__

+> I can not create an account bc everytime i enter my email it clears out all my info and goes back to being blank.
+Will change 1 star if i can be able to get this fixed.<br> :date: __2021-01-09 22:53:18__

+> They will charge you even if you show up to your appointment on time but their crappy app fails to connect.
+Even if you call tech support during the period of your appointment.
+Very dissapointed, recommend going elsewhere.<br> :date: __2021-01-09 20:38:46__

 > Can not for the life of me get the app to update and connect properly!!!!
 I'm incredibly frustrated with this as I have an upcoming appointment!<br> :date: __2021-01-06 18:08:45__